kobebryant432/storage4climate/check_resource_usage/README.md

 This will copy the csv log files for the different projects.
 A github workflow will try to process the csv and update the monitoring image.

 > [!NOTE]
-> You need to be a moderator for all projects can access the csv log files.
+> You need to be a moderator for all projects to access the csv log files.

 This infromation can also be checked from the VSC [resapp](https://resapp.hpc.ugent.be/).